-The financial statements have been prepared in accordance with Canadian generally accepted accounting principles and include the following significant accounting policies.
+The financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit standards in Part III of the CPA Canada Handbook - Accounting and include the following significant accounting policies.

 (a) Basis of presentation:

 The Foundation follows the deferral method of accounting for contributions for not-for-profit organizations.